nsg-ethz/p4-learning/examples/resubmit_recirculate/README.md

 python send.py 10.0.1.2 200
 ```

-To read the state of `resubmit_register` we can use the cli:
+To read the state of `recirculate_register` we can use the cli:

 ```
 RuntimeCmd: register_read MyEgress.recirculate_register